Skip to navigation Skip to content

 Customer must serve the NARWP + Read more ...

-To serve the NARWP the customer must be physically present in Australia for 52 weeks, as an Australian resident or the holder of a specified visa subclass.
+To serve the NARWP the customer must be physically present in Australia for the duration of the NARWP (52 or 104 weeks), as an Australian resident or the holder of a specified visa subclass.

 FTB - If the FTB customer is:

-For claimants who are Australian residents, the end date of the NARWP is calculated and recorded on the PPL/DAP Waiting Periods Calculations (P1PAP) screen in Process Direct.
+For claimants who are Australian residents or live in Australia as the holder of a qualifying visa, the end date of the NARWP is calculated and recorded on the PPL Waiting Periods Calculations (P1PAP) screen in Process Direct.
 If outside a claim, this can be accessed via the PPL Claim Summary (P1CS) screen in Customer First.

 Use this when advising the customer of future entitlement.